muralibala/identitybpa/nginx-config/README.md

 ## LetsEncrypt SSL Certs on Nginx

-This usecase shows auto congiruation of an nginx server with SSL certs.
+This usecase shows configuration of an nginx server with SSL certificates obtained from LetsEncrypt.

 The demo SSL site is configured at - https://identitybpa1.skvared.com/